15931/ST446/Week03/class/word_count_python.md

 LongValueSum:.
 K. Co	1
 ```

 Now, we use `modelReduce.py` to execute a __reduce__ step without making use of distributed computing.
-Note that when using hadoop, we will use a built-in reducer (again, it takes some time).
+Note that when using Hadoop, we will use a built-in reducer (again, it takes some time).

 ```
 st446@jialin-cluster-m:~$ cat author-large.txt | ./myAggregatorForKeyCount.py | sort -k1,1 | ./modelReduce.py > output.txt